bMik98/RESTPhotoGallery/README.md

-# W1inter
+# RESTful Photo Gallery

-w1nter - is a primitive DI Container like Spring Framework.
+RESTPhotoGallery - is the simplest one-page photo gallery.